CaeruleusAqua/OpenDaVINCI-python-interface/README.md

 ### protoPlayer
 The protoPlayer is a python implementation of odplayer.
 This is not yet feature complete.
-Playing Video and SharedMemory objects is not implemented
+Playing Video and SharedMemory objects is not implemented.
+But instead of odplayer, protoPlayer is able to play recordings with broken timestamps (you will get warnings).

 The syntax is as follows: